Messi delivers as Argentina scrape through to World Cup"s last 16

 When Javier Mascherano wanted to express his gratitude after conceding the penalty that for 35 second-half minutes looked like it might send Nigeria through, it was Messi he hugged.

+"We were confident that we were going to win the match," Messi said afterwards.
+"It is amazing to have won it in this manner.
+It is a joy and one that we deserved."

-The 31-year-old, in what may well be his final stab at leading Argentina to a World Cup crown, did his work in the 14th minute.
+The 31-year-old, in what may well be his final stab at leading Argentina to a World Cup triumph, did his work in the 14th minute.

 Ever Banega's sumptuous pass was chipped into his path.
 Messi cushioned the ball with his left thigh and without letting it bounce, prodded it into space with his left foot.
 Six steps later, his right foot pinged the ball past Francis Uzoho and inside the far post.